-The psuedo highlight – I got some really good shots of ravens.
+The pseudo highlight - I got some really good shots of ravens.
 A couple of them even posed for the camera.
 How sporting of them.
 Wrong highlight

-The actual highlight – The replicas of the crown jewels and the Kohinoor diamond.
-The British have plundered so much gold and jewelry from other nations its not even funny.
-Of course, they disagree 🙂 I thought of mentioning it but then decided that I am to young to die 😉 Lot of security, armed gates and (un)surprisingly walking, I got to see the famous crown jewels.
+The actual highlight - The replicas of the crown jewels and the Kohinoor diamond.
+The British have plundered so much gold and jewellery from other nations it’s not even funny.
+Of course, they disagree :) I thought of mentioning it but then decided that I am too young to die ;) Lot of security, armed gates and (un)surprisingly walking, I got to see the famous crown jewels.
 What a dazzling sight.
 The biggest bummer was that they don’t let you take pictures in most of the places so you guys will have to go for yourself to see if I am telling the truth or just yanking your chain

-Somehow, the time piece on my hand caught my eye.
-After shaking it a lot, I finally came to the conclusion that I had spent more than half a day and if I wanted to to visit any other place I would have to postpone my plan to steal the jewels.
-Oh well, Maybe next time.
-Only if I felt hungry at lunch time like other people, I would have noticed that it was way past lunch time.
+Somehow, the timepiece on my hand caught my eye.
+After shaking it a lot, I finally came to the conclusion that I had spent more than half a day and if I wanted to visit any other place I would have to postpone my plan to steal the jewels.
+Oh well, maybe next time.
+Only if I felt hungry at lunchtime like other people, I would have noticed that it was way past lunchtime.

-I wasn’t going to go back and being laughed at for just seeing 1 place in the whole day, so with map in hand I started towards Trafalgar Square.
+I wasn’t going to go back and being laughed at for just seeing 1 place on the whole day, so with map in hand, I started towards Trafalgar Square.
 A nice walk along the Thames and I was at my destination.
 Very beautiful and lots of people.
 A nice place to come with friends or that special someone.
-Since, I was alone I didn’t spend too much time there, just clicked a couple of snaps and was off to meet the queen for tea.
+Since I was alone I didn’t spend too much time there, just clicked a couple of snaps and was off to meet the queen for tea.
 After all, that’s why I had skipped lunch.